majedJh/Project9-interactive-comment-section/README.md

 ### Continued development

-I should've divided the login into more functions for more reeuseability.
+I should've divided the login into more functions for more reuseability.

 ### Useful resources